pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 });
 ```

-Our `pulumi-challenge/index.ts` should now look like this:
+Your `pulumi-challenge/index.ts` should now look like this:

 {{% chooser cloud "aws,gcp" %}}